koalacreations/kCharge-Control/backend/API Specification.md

 ```

 #### Notes
 * Requests that a specified action is started on the specified channel.
-The device **should** ignore it and respond with a `reportError` packet if it is not implemented on the device.
+The device **should** ignore it and respond with a `reportMessage` packet if it is not implemented on the device.
 * `rate` the rate of charge/discharge in mA.
 This value will be `null` if the device reported it's not implemented.
 * `cutoffVoltage` the voltage (in mV) at which the device should stop charging/discharging.
 This value will be set to `null` if the device reported it's not implemented.
 * A device **may** ignore this command if it doesn't want to implement it.